-The outcome was a shock, and yet, as the referee stepped between the fighters and signaled that the bloody and one-sided battle was finally over, there was also the sense that this had been inevitable, that a violent and painful end to the championship reign of Matthew Saad Muhammad was the only possible outcome.
-Everyone had to have known that, as tough and powerful as he was, brave Matthew couldn’t keep skirting so close to the edge of disaster and not, at some point, pay the price.
-So many times victory had appeared out of his reach before, through astonishing resiliency and sheer guts, Saad Muhammad found a way to win.
+The outcome was a shock, and yet, as the referee stepped between the fighters to signal the end to the bloody and one-sided battle, there was also a sense of inevitability, the realization that the end to the reign of Matthew Saad Muhammad couldn’t be anything other than violent and painful.
+Surely everyone knew that, as tough and powerful as he was, brave Matthew couldn’t keep skirting so close to the brink of disaster and not, at some point, go over the edge.
+So many times victory had appeared out of his reach, but through astonishing resiliency and sheer guts, Saad Muhammad always roared back to win.
 Not this time.
 The streak of improbable and inspiring triumphs came to a miserable end after ten punishing rounds at the fists of the implacable, underdog challenger they called “The Camden Buzzsaw,” Dwight Braxton.

-Saad Muhammad won the WBC version of the light heavyweight world title in April of 1979 after absorbing tremendous punishment from Marvin Johnson for six brutal rounds before he somehow found the energy to come back and stop his man in round eight.
-Broadcast on live national television, it was easily one of the most exciting fights of the year, an all-time slugfest classic for the light heavyweight division.
-Four months later, in his very first title defense, “Miracle” Matthew had to again snatch victory from the jaws of defeat when, badly cut and well behind on points to John Conteh, he stormed back to score two knockdowns and hang on to his title by the slimmest of margins.
+Saad Muhammad had won the WBC version of the light heavyweight world title in April of 1979 in a thrilling back-from-the-brink victory over Marvin Johnson.
+After absorbing tremendous punishment for six brutal rounds, Matthew somehow found the energy to come back and stop his man in round eight.
+Broadcast on live national television, it was easily one of the most exciting fights of the year, a slugfest classic for the light heavyweight division.
+And four months later, in his first title defense, “Miracle” Matthew had to again snatch victory from the jaws of defeat when, badly cut and well behind on points to John Conteh, he stormed back to score two knockdowns and hang on to his title by the slimmest of margins.

 Thus, Matthew’s fans were no doubt awaiting another ring resurrection as they watched their hero absorb blow after blow from the rugged Braxton, but this time there was no miracle.
 The underdog challenger with a less-than-spectacular record of 15-1-1 showed his quarry no mercy as he pursued and punished.
 Perhaps those fans should have known better.
 After all, while Braxton may not have been the most experienced of contenders, he did have wins over Mike Rossman and James Scott.
 And everyone had to know he was tough; the man had survived years of incarceration, specifically a stint at Rahway State Prison, where he had started his ring career.